16 Ways to Prepare Your WooCommerce Store for Black Friday: The Ultimate Guide

 In 2021, Black Friday was celebrated on November 26.
 However, in 2022, Black Friday is on 25th November.

-Pre-Black Friday: Nowadays, many sellers don’t even wait till Black Friday to start throwing discounts and offers for the shoppers.
+Pre-Black Friday: Nowadays, many sellers don’t even wait till Black Friday to start throwing discounts and offers to the shoppers.
 They start the Pre-Black Friday sales at least one or two weeks earlier.
 You can also be an early bird seller if you want to get more sales than your competitors who start later.

-Small Business Saturday: The very Saturday after the Black Friday that runs for that weekend is known as Small Business Saturday.
+Small Business Saturday: The very Saturday after Black Friday that runs for that weekend is known as Small Business Saturday.

 Cyber Monday: Cyber Monday is the immediate Monday that follows Black Friday.
 Cyber Monday is more well-known for tech, electronic, and gadget deals and discounts.

 Free Shipping Day: Free Shopping Day is a pretty new online sales day.
 It is observed on 14th December when the shoppers complete their last-minute gift shopping for Christmas.